2024 West Coast Stock Car Motorsports Hall of Fame 150 (Madera)

+Trevor Huddleston - the eventual winner of the West Coast Stock Car Motorsports Hall of Fame 150 at Madera Speedway in 2024.

 The 2024 West Coast Stock Car Motorsports Hall of Fame 150 was the 9th stock car race of the 2024 ARCA Menards Series West season, and the 2nd iteration of the event.
 The race was held on Saturday, September 28, 2024, at Madera Speedway in Madera, California, a 0.333 mile (0.536 km) permanent oval shaped short track.
 The race was scheduled to be contested over 150 laps, but was extended to 153 due to an overtime finish.
 Trevor Huddleston, driving for High Point Racing, would pass Sean Hingorani with one lap to go to get the win.
 To fill out the podium, Hingorani, driving for Jerry Pitts Racing, and Ethan Nascimento, driving for Nascimento Motorsports, would finish 2nd and 3rd, respectively.

 After the race, Huddleston proposed to his girlfriend during his post race interview.

 Report

 Madera Speedway is a 0.333 mile (0.536 km) oval race track located in Madera, California.
 It was built in 1971 and currently hosts the 51FIFTY Jr. Late Model Series and the Nut Up Pro Late Model Series.
 In 2023, the track began hosting the ARCA Menards Series West, with the inaugural race being held on October 21.
 The track returned for the 2024 season.